astha9120/Group4_FaceRecognition-ATM/README.md

  Shivam : Tutorials of Convolutional Neural Network (CNN)

- Vatsal : Revised HTML and started learning CSS.
+ Vatsal : Revised HTML and Css and started learning javascript.

  Smit : Revised basics of Neural Networks and Tutorials of CNN(Neural Network).